We have 3 sections of second grade this year.

 Communication about what is happening in your child's classroom as well as events and activities happening with the whole school will be sent home in Red Thursday Folders.
 Please look for the the folder every Thursday and help your child remember to return it.

 Remember to supply labeled headphones for your child to use with their ipads.

-Each class will participate in an Enrichment class once a week in the morning.
+Each class will participate in an Enrichment class every other week at 7:55 am starting September 10th:

 Wondering what 2nd graders will be working on this year?

 Here are some of the key things we focus on in Reading, Writing, Math, and Social Studies:

 2-digit addition and subtraction